Skip to main content Skip to search Skip to main navigation

 The more powerful the blender, the better.

-• Drain the blended mixture through the nut milk bag into a pan and squeeze gently.
+• Strain the blended mixture through the nut milk bag into a saucepan and squeeze gently.

-You can dry the fibre remaining in the nut milk bag and process it into nut flour using the blender.
-Wrap the flour in an airtight container and store it in the fridge.
-It is suitable as a high-fibre ingredient for cakes, biscuits, crepes, etc.
+You can dry the fibre left in the nut milk bag and process it into nut flour using a blender.
+Pack the flour in an airtight container and store it in the fridge.
+It makes a high-fibre ingredient for cakes, biscuits, crêpes, etc.

 0 of 0 reviews